 If you have a disability, illness, injury or health condition that impacts your capacity to complete studies, exams or assessment tasks, it is important you let us know your special requirements, early in the semester.
 Students will need to make an application for support and submit it with recent, comprehensive documentation at an appointment with a Disability Officer.
 Students with a disability are encouraged to contact the Disability Office at the earliest possible time, to meet staff and learn about the services available to meet your specific needs.
 Please note that late notification or failure to disclose your disability can be to your disadvantage as the University cannot guarantee support under such circumstances.

-Public health nutrition Intervention case study; Describing the attributes and historical development of public health nutrition practice, and the logic underpinning the bi-cycle model for public health nutrition practice.
+Public health nutrition Intervention case study; Describing the attributes of public health nutrition practice, and the logic underpinning the bi-cycle model for public health nutrition practice.

 Describing, conceptualising and applying community engagement and analysis in practice